mooch443/trex/docs/parameters_tgrabs.rst

 	**possible values:**
 		- `mean`: Sum all samples and divide by N.
-		- `mode`: Calculate a per-pixel median of the samples.
+		- `mode`: Calculate a per-pixel median of the samples to avoid noise.
+More computationally involved than mean, but often better results.
 		- `max`: Use a per-pixel minimum across samples.
+Usually a good choice for short videos with black backgrounds and individuals that do not move much.
 		- `min`: Use a per-pixel maximum across samples.
+Usually a good choice for short videos with white backgrounds and individuals that do not move much.

 	Determines the way in which the background samples are combined.
 The background generated in the process will be used to subtract background from foreground objects during conversion.